-Soccer-World Cup 2022: which major football players are missing FIFA tournament? | Sports-Games
+Soccer-World Cup 2022: Which major football players are missing FIFA tournament? | Sports-Games

 YUTA NAKAYAMA (JAPAN) The defender will miss the World Cup after being ruled out for the rest of the season due to an Achilles injury.

-RACE AGAINST TIME The following players are injured but fighting to get fit for the tournament.
+AMINE HARIT (MOROCCO) Morocco's Olympique de Marseille forward Amine Harit sustained a knee injury during a Ligue 1 match against AS Monaco, ruling him out of the tournament.

-SADIO MANE (SENEGAL) Sadio Mane has been named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich.
-He will undergo checks in Munich to monitor his recovery.
+SADIO MANE (SENEGAL) Sadio Mane was named in Senegal's squad for the World Cup despite suffering an injury playing for Bayern Munich, but has been ruled out of the tournament after officials confirmed he would need surgery on the injury.

-PAULO DYBALA (ARGENTINA) Paulo Dybala, returned to action for AS Roma from a thigh injury that had kept him out for a month.
-He has been named in the Argentina squad as they hope he regains full match fitness before their campaign begins.

-RONALD ARAUJO (URUGUAY) Uruguay have gambled on the recovery of Ronald Araujo in naming the Barcelona defender in their 26-man squad after he underwent thigh surgery.
+CHRISTOPHER NKUNKU (FRANCE) The RB Leipzig forward was included in France's squad for the World Cup, but was ruled out of the tournament after picking up a left knee injury following a tackle from team mate Eduardo Camavinga in training.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)